 There are a few things to consider when going down the staycation route.

 - Are There Plenty Of Activities For Everyone

 - What Can We Do From Our Base

 - Is The WiFi Any Good

 - Is It Easy To Get Around The Area

-Online booking software company, SuperControl, shows daily booking rates have nearly doubled at times during the week, compared to the same time last year.
+Online booking software company, SuperControl, shows daily booking rates have nearly doubled at times during the week, compared to the same time in 2019.
 Around 13,500 properties across the UK and Ireland were included in the analysis.

 There is more demand as people are desperate to get away from the four walls we’ve lived behind for the last few months.
 On top of that, there’s the added stress of coping with family, kids, work, shopping and a never ending list of worries we’ve all had to deal with.

-Graphs published on the SuperControl website (HERE) show bookings were slightly down in 2020 compared to last year, from the start of the year, and then started to drop off in mid-March when the outbreak hit the UK and we entered lockdown.
+Graphs published on the SuperControl website (HERE) show bookings were slightly down in 2020 compared to the previous year, from the start of the year, and then started to drop off in mid-March when the outbreak hit the UK and we entered lockdown.

-“Since early May there has been a steady increase in bookings relative to lockdown levels.
-For the last few weeks the booking rate has been higher than the same weeks in 2019, and the last week has had daily booking values of up to twice the level as the same time last year.”
+“Since early May last year there has been a steady increase in bookings relative to lockdown levels.
+The booking rate has been higher than the same weeks in 2019, and on some days the daily booking values of up to twice the level as the same time previous year.”